 When evaluating the flow tier analysis specific to this SB 3 study across basins for both fishes and macroinvertebrates, certain ecological responses were evident.
-Fish community responses were detected within riffle and run habitats while macroinvertebrate responses were detected within riffle habitats.
+Fish community responses were detected within riffle and run habitat while macroinvertebrate responses were detected within riffle habitats.
 Responses involved changes in densities and/or relative abundance to the entire community or specifically to fluvial specialists.
-Fish and macroinvertebrate species responses were associated with specific flow tiers across basins, including 1 per-season flow pulses and >1 per-5-year events, both having multiple detections of ecological response.
+Fish and macroinvertebrate species responses were associated with specific flow tiers across basins including 1-per-season flow pulses and >1-per-5-year events both having multiple detections of ecological response.
 The 1-per season flow pulses are less than overbanking conditions, and thus within the range of flows considered by the Texas Commission on Environmental Quality (TCEQ) when setting balanced environmental flow standards.
 Flows that resulted in overbanking or higher levels of flooding were typically not considered by TCEQ.
-Overall, the greatest shift in fish communities was observed between pre-flood and post-flood in the lower Brazos River.
-Although a pre- and post-flood evaluation using the historical dataset was not possible, certain ecological responses of the fish community to flow were evident.
-Basins with swift-water fishes had positive significant relationships with flow, as did fluvial fishes in the Colorado/Lavaca drainage.
+Overall, the greatest shift in fish communities was observed between pre-flood and post flood in the lower Brazos River.
+Although a pre-flood and post-flood evaluation using the historical data set was not possible, certain ecological responses of the fish community to flow were evident.
+Basins with swift-water fishes had positive significant relationships with flow as did fluvial fishes in the Col/Lav drainage.

-This riparian study confirmed that with the field and statistical techniques employed, community assemblages could be well characterized.
-Three subcategories of testing (overall community assemblages, Wetland Indicator [WI] class groupings, and canopy species) added rich understandings and multi-faceted views of the riparian community.
+This riparian study confirmed that with the field and statistical techniques employed, community assemblages could be well-characterized.
+Three sub-categories of testing (overall community assemblages, Wetland indicator [WI] class groupings, and canopy species) added rich understandings and multi-faceted views of the riparian community.
 Additionally, community assemblages were shown to differ in varying degrees with an increase in level height/distance to stream.
-Importantly, this study independently verified Round One observations: that in order to provide continued conservation and maintenance of the current riparian spatial distributions at many GSA sites the existing TCEQ, flow standards (spring and fall) likely need adjustment.
-Without seasonal flows along the GSA, riparian zones will likely face longitudinal and perpendicular constriction in most cases.
+Importantly, this study independently verified Round One observations in the other two basins: that in order to provide continued conservation and maintenance of the current riparian spatial distributions at many Col/Lav sites the existing TCEQ, flow standards (spring and fall) likely need adjustment.
+Floodplain connectivity investigations focused on the GSA basin in both rounds with no work conducted in the Col/Lav basin.